rajaneesh80/Code_Int_Data_Centric_Project_1.0/README.md

 <li> Delete own recipies </li>
 <li> Vistor can only read the recipies </li>
 <li> To post a recipe visitor must sign up </li>
-<li> User can see all his or her recipies on one place after login under UserName: Nav-link </li>
+<li> User can see all his or her recipies in one place after login under UserName: Nav-link </li>
 <li> User can update Profile picture and other info after login under Profile: Nav-link </li>

 </ul>